Employees who serve in the United States Armed Services are entitled to certain paid and unpaid leaves and benefits as detailed below. These include:

 In addition, employees with family members who are currently or were formerly in the Armed Services may be eligible for partially paid leaves for certain Qualifying Exigencies or to care for the injured service member.
 Section 4.4.3.

-Upon return from military training duty, employees submit to their supervisors a copy of their original duty orders and a certified statement of their military pay and allowances for the two-week period.
+Upon return from military training duty, employees submit to their supervisors a copy of their original duty orders and a certified statement of their military pay and allowances for the training period.
 Any adjustments in salary will be reflected in a subsequent paycheck, after these documents are forwarded to the HR/Payroll Office.

 The principal protection afforded the individual is the right of re-employment in the "escalator position," which is the job he or she would have attained had they not been absent for military service or training.
 The service member may be placed in an alternative position if they cannot qualify for the "escalator position" with appropriate training.